search icon

 It might seem logical that you designate yourself or another member as the resident agent and use your residential or business address as the point of contact.
 While this is technically permitted, it’s a risky move.
 It could put you in the awkward position of being notified of a lawsuit in front of customers.

-Hiring a professional registered agent service like ours can provide the following benefits:
+Hiring a professional registered agent service can provide the following benefits:

 • Avoiding embarrassing scenarios where you’re notified of a lawsuit in front of clients, employees, etc.